Dashuto22/Illumio-take-home-assignment/README.md

 These assumptions help simplify the implementation while ensuring the solution works efficiently under the given constraints and requirements.

+### Prerequisites
+Make sure you have the following installed:
+- **Python 3.x**: The program is written in Python, so you need to have Python installed on your system.
+You can download it from [here](https://www.python.org/downloads/).

 ## Usage
+These are the files which are present in the repository-
+- `main.py`: The main script containing the program logic.
+- `sample_flow_logs.txt`: A sample flow log file used to test the program.
+- `sample_lookup.csv`: A sample lookup table with port and protocol mappings.

 To run the program, follow these steps:

 1. **Clone the Repository**: